 A Church site to help members with the physical realities of life - welfare needs, employment, living wisely, etc. Great resource!
 For help in your career, be sure to see the related site, LDSJobs.org.

 Formerly known as FARMS (the Foundation for Ancient Research and Mormon Studies), the Maxwell Institute has a rich tradition of scholarly publications and serious studies related to the Book of Mormon, ancient Christianity, and ancient religion in general, with relevance to LDS issues.
 I am simply thrilled with the quality and scholarship of most FARMS materials, especially the works of Hugh Nibley, John Welch, John Tvedtnes, Daniel Peterson, and John Sorensen.
-Unfortunately, changes at the Maxwell Institute are moving it in a difference direction now, so you'll want to also visit the following link:
+The website has changed recently, however, and has some rough spots, so you might want to use a handy resource list prepared by FAIRMormon to make publications on the site easier to find.

 Formed in 2011 to maintain the scholarly traditions of FARMS and the Maxwell Institute in defending the faith, the Mormon Interpreter brings together many leading LDS scholars to provide rich insights into the LDS scriptures and to strengthen the faith of those examining LDS religion.